What are Employee Assistance Programs?

 Boost in productivity

-Personal and professional problems are the primary disrupts of productivity at work.
+Personal and professional problems are the primary disruptors of productivity at work.
 This leads to employees becoming less motivated and creative, which impede the now of work.
 Organizations can do their bit to shift these patterns by implementing EAPs.
 Whether it’s challenges at work, financial help, or conflicts within the workplace, EAPs help reduce unnecessary distractions and help employees focus on the job.

 Positive work environment